Ronco75/Ronco75/README.md

 ### Hi there 👋
 - :muscle: I’m currently working on Unit Engineering Converter (in Hebrew).
-- :books: I’m currently learning JavaScript, soon after that i'll learn Angular/React.
+- :books: I’m currently learning JavaScript, soon after that i'll learn React.
-- :v: I’m looking to collaborate on every Open-Source project.
+- :v: I’m looking to collaborate on any Open-Source project.

 <!--
 **Ronco75/Ronco75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.